bogdanvuk/sydpy/doc/source/tutorial.rst

 Verification environment for new DFF
 ------------------------------------

 Here we see the true power of SyDPY channels and interfaces.
 There is no need to change anything in our testbench.
-We will only be reading from the **data** channel via different interface, and SyDPy will handle the conversion process.
+We will only be reading from the **din** channel via different interface, and SyDPy will handle the conversion process.
 The dataflow remains similar:

 .. figure:: /images/tutorial_dff1_dataflow.png
     :width: 300px